CS

 Standard safety kit on the Yaris includes autonomous emergency braking with pedestrian and cyclist detection, lane departure alert, adaptive cruise control, and a pre-collision system.
 Toyota Safety Sense is one of the most proven safety suites in the industry, and you get the full package even on this entry-level trim.

-The Swift GL gets autonomous emergency braking, lane departure warning, and adaptive cruise control.
-It's a solid suite but not quite as comprehensive as the Toyota's.
-The Yaris adds blind spot monitoring at this trim level, which the Swift lacks.
-For city driving with lots of lane changes and blind spots, that's a meaningful addition.
+The Swift GL gets autonomous emergency braking, lane departure warning and adaptive cruise control.
+It is a reasonable list but not as comprehensive as the Toyota's, and the assistance and vulnerable-road-user scores are part of why its overall rating landed where it did.
+The Yaris adds blind-spot monitoring at this trim, which the Swift lacks.

 Both cars are built on modern platforms with good structural rigidity for their size.
 The Yaris rides on the TNGA-B platform shared with the GR Yaris, which is one of the stiffest small car platforms available.
 The new-generation Swift uses Suzuki's HEARTECT platform, which is lightweight but well engineered for crash protection.

-One thing worth noting: the Yaris at 1,045kg is heavier than the Swift at 950kg.
+One thing worth noting: the Yaris at 1,045kg is heavier than the Swift at 957kg.
 In a collision with a larger vehicle, additional mass can be a passive safety advantage.
-It's not something ANCAP tests for, but in real-world multi-vehicle crashes, the heavier car tends to fare better.
+It is not something ANCAP tests for, but in real-world multi-vehicle crashes the heavier car tends to fare better.

 Feature Showdown